 Greetings Washington climbers!
 Suggest change

-Exit 32; Little Si or Deception Crags has the nearest sport crags to the Seattle area.
+Exit 32; Little Si and Exit 38 has the nearest sport crags to the Seattle area.
 These groupings of crags are hidden in the hills all around North Bend and offer decent rock, a plethora of routes and some of Washington's hardest climbing at Little Si's World Walls.

 For those who are versed in glacier travel, consider one of Washington's volcanos, ranging in difficulty from Mount St. Helens (a long hike in summer and an easy snow climb in spring) to Mount Rainier, the third-highest mountain in the contiguous US.

 Near Leavenworth lie three river valleys (Tumwater Canyon, Icicle Creek and Snow Creek) with easily accessed granite climbing, from roadside bouldering to multipitch.
-Good granite, wide cracks, and plenty of sun make this area the state's most popular climbing destination.
+Good granite and plenty of sun make this region popular.

 The entire Cascade range is full of alpine adventure, with much rock and ice in the North Cascades.
 You can find plenty of choss as well as beautiful granite and gneiss.
 For example, Washington Pass, has dozens of pink-granite towers.